Review: T5 Ultra Connect Bluetooth heaphones

 The controls are for volume up and down, and for skipping or going back a track via long presses, plus a centre button for play/pause/answer/hangup, as you'd expect.
 And it all worked as advertised.

 The control pod also has a flap (not shown), under which is a Type C port, for charging with your modern(ish) USB Type C charger or data cable.
 Plus a LED which glows red during charging.
 (The LED also flashes while the T5 is in use and this can be distracting at night, in bed, so I put some black 'gaffer' tape over it, to save complaints from the wife!)

 Now to the core of any headphone review - the audio quality, in this case in-ear with the COMPLY tips.
 The ROCKJAW site gives:

 Frequency response: 15 – 25,000Hz

-Overall, it's hard to fault the T5 though, the number of tip/fit options, the Type C charging, the excellent battery life.
-It's a modern and all-encompassing audio-on-the-move solution and I enjoyed testing the review sample over the last fortnight.
+Overall, it's hard to fault the T5 Ultra Connect: the audio quality, the number of tip/fit options, the Type C charging, the excellent battery life.
+It's a modern and all-encompassing audio-on-the-move solution and it's been my go-to wireless headphones for three months.